Get 15% Off

 So it seems that, at the end of the day, chronic procrastination sacrifices long-term physical and mental health for immediate, short-term stress relief.
 Not the most viable life approach.

 Many of these traits then feedback on the bad habit of putting things off.
-Knowing you keep procrastinating can enhance depressive feelings and low self-efficacy.
+Knowing you keep procrastinating can enhance negative feelings and low self-efficacy.
 Putting something off because you want to do it perfectly prevents you from doing it perfectly.
 Then, the next time you face it, you remember you didn’t do it perfectly, so you avoid it again.
-Procrastinating creates anxiety around a task that you will call back on next time you encounter that task.
+Procrastinating creates apprehension around a task that you will call back on next time you encounter that task.
 And on and on.

 This cyclical nature of chronic procrastination and its negative effects on your health and quality of life is what makes it so important to find ways to just get things done and not make tomorrow-mountains out of today-mole hills.